 Phishing and scam emails are becoming trickier and more numerous all the time.
 Every day, the arms race intensifies: scam blockers find new ways to block these emails, and scammers find new ways to get around these measures - and so the cycle continues.
 Scammers want your information, and they will use every trick in the book to get it.

-While Drexel University tags and filters out most spam messages sent to Drexel email accounts, occasionally new ones can show up in your inbox before our system catches up.
-Some messages, via devious means, might bypass Drexel's filters altogether.
-It's up to the user - you - to learn to recognize email scams and know how to deal with them.
+While Drexel University tags and filters out most of these scams, some occasionally show up in your Drexel inbox before the system catches up.
+Some scams, via devious means, bypass Drexel's filters altogether.
+It's up to the user - YOU - to learn how to recognize these scams and DELETE THEM.

-Below, you will find links to real examples of spam messages, screenshots of how they actually appear in your inbox, and tips for recognizing spam and other phishing scams.
+Below, you will find links to real examples of scam emails, as well as tips for recognizing them.

-NOTE: As new scams appear, IRT will update these pages as necessary.
-This is by no means an exhaustive list --there are many more scams than those that appear here.
+NOTE: As new types of scams appear, IRT will update these pages as necessary.
+This is by no means an exhaustive list - there are many, many more scams than those appearing here.

 Table of Contents